aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/idocumentproperties/_index.md

 ```

 Specifies the title of each document part.
 These parts are not document parts but conceptual representations of document sections.
-Read-only int.
+Read-only String[].

 **Returns:**
 java.lang.String[]